CSS Curlew: History

 Afterwards, Captain Hunter commented to another gunboat captain that during the battle he suddenly realized that his pants were gone, even though he knew he put on a pair that morning.

-The Curlew's engine was salvaged in 1863, after which the wreck was allowed to decay.
+Curlew's engine was salvaged in 1863, after which the wreck was allowed to decay.
 It was located in 1988 by a group of international divers working for the state of North Carolina's Underwater Archaeological Unit.
 Its identity was confirmed when one of the divers, Takafumi Yamaguchi, recovered the builders plate.
 In 1994 the wreck was documented by state divers and students from East Carolina University.